2019 Leadership Institute Overview

 - Develop practical, real-world leadership skills

-- Learn from a diverse group of instructors who are leaders in their fields
+- Learn from a diverse group of community leaders

 Who Should Apply?

 - Members and Non-members of YLNI

 - Potential leaders in corporate, nonprofit, education and health care

 - Community volunteers

 Six class sessions will be held at various meeting spaces in the Fort Wayne area.
 Schedule and specific class descriptions are listed below.

 Wednesday, January 9, 2019 | 5:30p – 8:30p